aparikh98/Speech-Verification-Lock/README.md

 Store these known cepstrum coefficients in a dictionary

 Then when a user tries to unlock it, we compute these coefficients and match it to the closest stored signal (basically Euclidean distance between the two vectors)
-Here are a few examples of the algorithm at work: